bedrocklinux/bedrocklinux-website/markdown/0.7/feature-compatibility.md

 Note: this only happens generally in a few specific cases, such as with a fetched ~+Void Linux~x ~{stratum~} with passwords created with ~+Fedora~x's `passwd`.

-### {id="systemd-shim"} systemd-shim

-On ~+MX Linux~x, the logged in user is expected to get certain permissions granted from systemd-logind, such as the ability to use the desktop environment's menu to reboot the system.

-When running in ~+Bedrock~x, this does not appear to work.
-This is likely due to ~+MX Linux~x's use of SysV _and_ systemd-logind via systemd-shim.
-The issue does not occur either on pure systemd systems nor on pure SysV systems.

-Investigation found some process was reading ~{local~} copies of what should have been ~{global~} `/etc` files.
-This process was somehow reading `/etc` content _under_ the `etcfs` mount.
-It is not clear what process was doing this, nor how it was doing so.

-Manually writing through global `/etc` files to the init ~{stratum~} (and consequently, `systemd-logind`'s and `systemd-shim`'s ~{stratum~}) resolved the issue.
-However, automating this is not suitable as a general solution due to both performance and implementation complexity concerns.

 ### {id="grub-btrfs-zfs"} Grub with BTRFS or ZFS

 When GRUB updates `grub.cfg` on BTRFS it adds a `subvol=` field.
 Similarly, on